254th ACS National Meeting

-Additional information can be found at www.acs.org.
-At bottom, click ‘About ACS’, then ‘ACS Financial Information’.
+Additional information can be found at www.acs.org, at the bottom of the page, click ‘About ACS’, then ‘Financial’.
 There you will find several years of the Society’s audited financial statements and IRS 990 filings.

 Expo only 475

-New petitions to amend the Constitution or Bylaws must be received by the Executive Director no later than May 3 to be included in the Council agenda for consideration at the fall 2017 meeting in Washington, DC.
-Contact C&B with any questions or requests for information at firstname.lastname@example.org
+New petitions to amend the Constitution or Bylaws must be received by the Executive Director no later than November 29 to be included in the Council agenda for consideration at the spring 2018 meeting in New Orleans.
+Contact the Committee on Constitution and Bylaws with any questions or requests for information at firstname.lastname@example.org

 The Board’s Executive Session

-The ACS Board of Directors met March 31 – April 1, 2017, and considered a number of key strategic issues and responded with several actions.
+At this meeting, the ACS Board of Directors considered a number of key strategic issues and responded with several actions.

 The Board’s Committees

-The Board of Directors received and discussed reports from its committees on Executive Compensation, Strategic Planning, Corporation Associates, Professional and Member Relations, and the Joint Board-Council Committee on Publications.
+The Board of Directors received and discussed reports from its committees on the Petroleum Research Fund, Strategic Planning, Corporation Associates, Executive Compensation, Professional and Member Relations, the Society Committee on Budget and Finance, the ACS Governing Board for Publishing, and the Joint Board-Council Task Force on Governance Design.

-– On the recommendation of the Joint Board-Council Committee on Publications, the Board voted to approve the reappointments of Editors-in-Chief for several ACS journals.
+• On the recommendation of the Joint Board-Council Committee on Publications and an Editor Selection Committee, the Board voted to approve the appointment and reappointment of several editors-in-chief for ACS journals.

 The Executive Director/CEO Report